 Do you suffer from knee pain?
 Does shooting pain, swelling, or stiffness keep you from doing the activities you love?
 Unfortunately, osteoarthritis of the knee affects thousands of individuals (of all ages) in the greater Phoenix area.
 With the Navio Surgical System – a new robotic-assisted surgical technology – relief is possible.

 Improving upon traditional approaches to partial knee replacement (PKR), Navio features customized surgical plans, accurate robotic-assisted implant placement, and consistent results.
-Hedley Orthopaedic Institute is proud to be the first physician’s office in the Southwest and the first physician’s office in Arizona to offer Navio, the latest robotic technology for partial knee replacement.
+Steward Orthopedic & Sports Medicine Center is proud to be the first physician’s office in the Southwest and the first physician’s office in Arizona to offer Navio, the latest robotic technology for partial knee replacement.